alvinzhengq/AP-CSA-T1/README.md

 ## IDE management
 #### * A ".gitignore" can teach a Developer a lot about Java runtime.
 A target directory is created when you press play button, byte code is generated and files are moved into this location.
 #### * A "pom.xml" file can teach you a lot about Java dependencies.
 This is similar to "requirements.txt" file in Python.
 It manages packages and dependencies.

+## Project Idea
+#### * We decided to make a full-stack application showing the latest upcoming music and movies.
+Users can select a variety of different preferences for genres and they can find the songs and movies that match those preferences; that way, they can find the movies and songs that are best suited for their own interests in a short amount of time.
+Our app will use APIs such as IMDB, Spotify, and Apple Music to fetch the latest upcoming movies and songs.